 Like most Amex cards, you’ll get some great additional bonuses including car rental insurance, travel accident insurance, access to the global assist hotline, and things like extended warranties and purchase protection.

 This card has some great perks like the ability to earn a whopping 50% more in points if you make just 30 purchases on your card per month.

 However, with such a large annual fee, you don’t get a lot of added benefits that would help ensure you were able to earn enough rewards to make using the card and paying the annual fee worthwhile.
 Before you get the card, you should do the math to make sure that you would be able to benefit from it.
 There are other cards for a similar annual fee that could offer you better rewards.

 Need a Amex credit card for your business and unsure if you should get a business or corporate credit card?
 No need to wonder any longer!
 The difference between a business and a corporate Amex card is that corporate cards are generally for very large businesses that have revenues of over a million dollars.
 These cards are used to keep track of employee’s individual expenses.

 Business credit cards though can be used with all kinds of small and large businesses.
 The benefits of corporate cards are that they help monitor employee expenses, the drawback is that the annual fees might be significantly higher.
 The benefits of a business card are that it can help a newer business develop a credit score and low or no fee cards are more common.

-1. The Business Gold Rewards Card from American Express
+1. The Business Gold Rewards Card

 When it comes to business credit cards, you want something that also offers great points.
 With the Business Gold card, you earn one point per dollar you spend but you also get to choose a category where you earn 3 times the points.